Diamko94/rentals1/Business-rules.md

 ## Repairticket

+- RepairTicket is created when Line-item status changes to Repair.
 - Repairticket can be issued per each Line-item
 - Each Repairticket has its own lifecycle independent of other Repairtickets
 - Repairticket can be issued only manually